-In addition to continuing progress on the above-mentioned documents, staff and the consultant team have spent time since our March conversations with Planning and Transportation Commissioners to revise and refine the public engagement plan for this project, given the Governor's "Stay Home, Stay Healthy" order in response to the COVID-19 pandemic that took effect in March 2020.
+In addition to continuing progress on the above-mentioned documents, staff and the consultant team have spent time since our March conversations with City Council and Planning and Transportation Commissioners to revise and refine the public engagement plan for this project, given the Governor's "Stay Home, Stay Healthy" order in response to the COVID-19 pandemic that took effect in March 2020.
 The team considered current public health guidelines, anticipated restrictions on public gatherings and meetings for upcoming outreach phases of the project, and also considered what may emerge as a "new normal" for social interactions moving forward.
 The refinement to the public engagement plan has resulted in identifying digital equivalents for some outreach activities that may "normally" take place in-person, but also planning contingencies for people that lack internet access to participate and remain informed of the project.
 The attached Public Participation Plan (see Attachment 2) details our considerations and our plan as we continue progress on this project.

-In response to questions from the community and Planning Commission about the status of the WSDOT/Sound Transit I-405 BRT project, the project is proceeding toward retaining a design/build contractor and delivery of the station is still scheduled for 2025.
+In response to questions from the community and Planning Commission about the status of the WSDOT/Sound Transit I-405 BRT project, the project team is still proceeding under the assumption that that completion of the station is still scheduled for 2025.
+However, the Sound Transit Board will be working on a realignment plan for all ST3 projects, including the BRT project, which may result in changes to the NE 85th/I-405 station, along with its schedule for completion.